iranroman/musicinformationretrieval.com/README.md

 A majority of our instruction and laboratory work will occur inside the [IPython notebook](http://ipython.org/notebook.html).
 You can think of the IPython notebook like the Mathematica or Matlab desktop, except it's in Python and it runs inside your web browser.

-1. In your vagrant box, go to the `stanford-mir` directory, and start the IPython notebook server:
+1. In your Vagrant box, go to the `stanford-mir` directory, and start the IPython notebook server:

         vagrant@stanford-mir:~$ cd stanford-mir
         vagrant@stanford-mir:~/stanford-mir$ ipython notebook